openhie/instant/core/kubernetes/README.md

 ./main/k8s.sh up
 ```

 The OpenHIM console url will be displayed in the terminal output when the script completes.
-The Url may take a few minutes to become active as the pod may not be fully initialised yet.
+The Url may take a few minutes to become active as the pod may not be fully initialized yet.

 This bash script will apply the kubernetes `kustomization.yaml` file which controls the `Core Package` components (ie: OpenHIM and HAPI-FHIR).